OlivierAlgoet/powerplant-coding-challenge/README.md

 ### Forward pass

 Without the Pmin constraint for the gasfired plant the challenge is not difficult since we can simply follow the merit order.
-I chose to solve the problem by using a forward pass following the merit order and backward pass to account for Pmin constraints
+I chose to solve the problem by using a forward pass following the merit order and backward pass to account for Pmin constraints.

 I define a Pmin constraint as a forward pass with loadleft< Pmin of the gasfired plant

 When this happens there are 2 options: